urql-graphql/urql/docs/advanced/authentication.md

 }
 ```

-First we check that we have an `authState` and a `token` and in this case apply it to the request `fetchOptions` as an `Authorization` header.
+First we check that we have an `authState` and a `token`.
+Then we apply it to the request `fetchOptions` as an `Authorization` header.
-The auth header format can vary based on the api (e.g `Bearer ${token}` instead of just `token`) which is why it'll be up to you to add the header
+The header format can vary based on the API (e.g using `Bearer ${token}` instead of just `token`) which is why it'll be up to you to add the header
-in the expected format for your api.
+in the expected format for your API.

 ### Configuring `didAuthError`

-This function lets the exchange know what is defined to be an api error for your API:
+This function lets the exchange know what is defined to be an API error for your API:

 ```js
 const didAuthError = ({ error }) => {